Smartions/Unity-SDK/SinoMoGoCheck/SinoMoGo Unity Android SDK File Checker.md

  _Fig 2._

  ![Fig SinoMoGoCheckFileTool ](../Documentation/imgs/checker02.png)

+- Select your version of Unity3D which your project used.
 - Click the "**Browse**" button and select your project folder (which already has the SinoMoGo SDK integrated).
 - Click the "**Start**" button to start the checking process.
 - A successful pass will display the message "**Checking completed, no errors found**".
-- In case there are errors reported ("**Not configured**", "**Not found**" messages) please check the log against the [FileList.txt] (../Documentation/FileList.txt) and amend any errors by copying the missing files to their correct location.
+- In case there are errors reported ("**Not configured**", "**Not found**" messages) please check the log against the [FileList.txt (Unity3D 3.x, Unity3D 4.x)] (../Documentation/FileList.txt) or [FileList.txt(Unity3D 5.x)] (../Documentation/FileList5.txt) and amend any errors by copying the missing files to their correct location.

 ###Linux